brechmos-stsci/jwst_lib.models/doc/source/devel/new_model.rst

 that are Numpy arrays on the Python side and images or tables on the FITS side.

-First, we describe the main ``"mask"`` array.
-It's declared to be 2-dimensional, and each element is an unsigned 16-bit integer:
+First, we describe the main ``"dq"`` array.
+It's declared to be 2-dimensional, and each element is an unsigned 32-bit integer:

 .. code-block:: javascript

     "properties" : {
-        "mask" : {
+        "dq" : {
             "type" : "data",
             "title" : "Bad pixel mask",
-            "fits_hdu" : "MASK",
+            "fits_hdu" : "DQ",
             "default" : 0,
-            "dtype" : "uint16",
-            "ndim" : 2
+            "ndim" : 2,
+            "dtype" : "uint16"
         },

 The next entry describes a table that will store the mapping between bit fields and their meanings.
-This table has three columns:
+This table has four columns:

-   - ``bit_value``: The value of the bit field (a power of 2)
+   - ``BIT``: The value of the bit field (a power of 2)

+   - ``VALUE``: The value resulting when raising 2 to the BIT power

-   - ``name``: The name used to refer to the bit field
+   - ``NAME``: The name used to refer to the bit field

-   - ``title``: A longer, human-readable description of the bit field
+   - ``DESCRIPTION``: A longer, human-readable description of the bit field

 .. code-block:: javascript

-        "field_def" : {
+        "dq_def" : {
             "type" : "data",
-            "title" : "Bit field definitions",
+            "title" : "DQ flag definitions",
-            "fits_hdu" : "FIELD_DEF",
+            "fits_hdu" : "DQ_DEF",
             "dtype" : [
-                {"name" : "bit_value",
-                 "dtype" : "uint16"},
-                {"name" : "name",
+                {"name" : "BIT", "dtype" : "uint32"},
-                 "dtype" : "string64"},
+                {"name" : "VALUE", "dtype" : "uint32"},
-                {"name" : "title",
+                {"name" : "NAME", "dtype" : "string40"},
-                 "dtype" : "string128"}
+                {"name" : "DESCRIPTION", "dtype" : "string80"}
             ]
         },